Muhammad-Masood/Typescript/README.md

-# first code of typescript
+# Fundamentals of Typescript
-writing Hello World in typescript!
+Starting with basics of typescript